Redemption111/Employee-Database-App/README.md

 ## Overview

-The **Employee Database App** is a Java Swing application designed to manage employee records efficiently.
+The **Employee Database App** is a Java Swing application with an embedded GlassFish Derby database designed to add, update, delete, and track employee records efficiently.
-This project follows the **IB Computer Science Internal Assessment (IA) 2025 structure**, including documentation, record of tasks, appendices, and multimedia support.
+This project follows the **IB Computer Science Internal Assessment (IA) 2025 structure**, including documentation, record of tasks, and appendices.

 ---